redbatz/BiggerDrops/README.md

 `argoUpgradeCategory2Name` : When `showAdditionalArgoUpgrades` is true, this is the name of the 2nd category in the new upgrade bar

 `argoUpgradeCategory3Name` : When `showAdditionalArgoUpgrades` is true, this is the name of the 3rd category in the new upgrade bar

+`argoUpgradeCategory4Name` : When `showAdditionalArgoUpgrades` is true, this is the name of the 4th category in the new upgrade bar

 ### When Running Without CustomUnits
 the following settings are only applicable if CustomUnits mod is not present